12 Types of Lies and Deception

 —Ricky Gervais

-Abusive people often lie or use any of a dozen methods of distorting the truth to meet their self-centered objectives.
+Some people lie or use any of a dozen methods of distorting the truth to meet their self-centered objectives.
 Sometimes the liar is a friend, family member, co-worker, boss, person in power, or romantic partner.

 What's in This Post